- Bachelors degree in any discipline so long as prerequisite requirements are met (see Admissions - Prerequisites).

 Doctor of Physical Therapy Prerequisites

 To be acceptable, letter grades of C or higher are required.
 All prerequisite courses must be taken on a graded basis.
 All science courses must be for science majors and have laboratories.
 The requirements presented are on the semester system.
 If the applicant has attended an institution which is on the quarter system, it must be recognized that three quarter units are equivalent to two semester units.
 Prerequisite science courses must have been taken within the last seven years at an accredited college or university in the United States.
-Introductory courses are not accepted for credit toward prerequisite course work.
+Survey or general college courses are not accepted for credit toward prerequisite course work.
 All applicants must show evidence of satisfactory completion of the following courses: